 Posted by Willy Franzen on March 10, 2012.
-Positions below updated every five minutes.
+Jobs updated daily.

 In case you haven’t noticed, we always feature non-profits on weekend.
 The vast majority of the non-profits that we profile are 501(c)(3)–organizations defined as “Religious, Educational, Charitable, Scientific, Literary, Testing for Public Safety, to Foster National or International Amateur Sports Competition, or Prevention of Cruelty to Children or Animals.”
 But there are actually 28 types of 501(c) tax-exempt non-profit organizations.
 Today we’re going to look at the Consumer Electronics Association, which is 501(c)(6) “business league” based in Arlington, VA.
 They have a simple mission of working with their 2,000+ industry members to “grow the consumer electronics industry.”